tesler-platform/tesler-ui/README.md

 * [Features](./docs/features.md)
 * [API Reference](./docs/api-reference.md)

+You could also check our [changelog section](https://github.com/tesler-platform/tesler-ui/blob/master/CHANGELOG.md).

 # Reporting an error

 In case you've encountered a problem, please open an issue with reproducible example and detailed description.
-If you are also willing to provide a fix, please check our [contributing guide](./CONTRIBUTING.md)!
+If you are also willing to provide a fix, please check our [contributing guide](https://github.com/tesler-platform/tesler-ui/blob/master/CONTRIBUTING.md)!

 # Contributing